Source code for tortoise

 model._meta.default_connection = None

 [docs] @classmethod async def generate_schemas(cls, safe: bool = True) -> None: """ Generate schemas according to models provided to ``.init()`` method.
-Will fail if schemas already exists, so it's not recommended to be used as part of application workflow :param safe: When set to true, creates the table only when it does not already exist. :raises ConfigurationError: When ``.init()`` has not been called. """ if not cls._inited: raise ConfigurationError("You have to call .init() first before generating schemas") for connection in connections.all(): await generate_schema_for_client(connection, safe)
+Will fail if schemas already exists, so it's not recommended to be used as part of application workflow :param safe: When set to true, creates the table only when it does not already exist. :raises ConfigurationError: When ``.init()`` has not been called. """ if not cls._inited: raise ConfigurationError("You have to call .init() first before generating schemas") for connection in get_connections().all(): await generate_schema_for_client(connection, safe)

 @classmethod async def _drop_databases(cls) -> None: """ Tries to drop all databases provided in config passed to ``.init()`` method.
-Normally should be used only for testing purposes. :raises ConfigurationError: When ``.init()`` has not been called. """ if not cls._inited: raise ConfigurationError("You have to call .init() first before deleting schemas") # this closes any existing connections/pool if any and clears # the storage await connections.close_all(discard=False) for conn in connections.all(): await conn.db_delete() connections.discard(conn.connection_name) await cls._reset_apps() @classmethod def _init_timezone(cls, use_tz: bool, timezone: str) -> None: os.environ["USE_TZ"] = str(use_tz) os.environ["TIMEZONE"] = timezone _reset_timezone_cache() def run_async(coro: Coroutine) -> None: """ Simple async runner that cleans up DB connections on exit.
+Normally should be used only for testing purposes. :raises ConfigurationError: When ``.init()`` has not been called. """ if not cls._inited: raise ConfigurationError("You have to call .init() first before deleting schemas") # this closes any existing connections/pool if any and clears # the storage conn_handler = get_connections() await conn_handler.close_all(discard=False) for conn in conn_handler.all(): await conn.db_delete() conn_handler.discard(conn.connection_name) await cls._reset_apps() @classmethod def _init_timezone(cls, use_tz: bool, timezone: str) -> None: os.environ["USE_TZ"] = str(use_tz) os.environ["TIMEZONE"] = timezone _reset_timezone_cache() def run_async(coro: Coroutine) -> None: """ Simple async runner that cleans up DB connections on exit.
 This is meant for simple scripts.
-Usage:: from tortoise import Tortoise, run_async async def do_stuff(): await Tortoise.init( db_url='sqlite://db.sqlite3', models={'models': ['app.models']} ) ... run_async(do_stuff()) """ loop = asyncio.get_event_loop() try: loop.run_until_complete(coro) finally: loop.run_until_complete(connections.close_all(discard=True)) __version__ = importlib_metadata.version("tortoise-orm") __all__ = [ "Model", "Tortoise", "BaseDBAsyncClient", "__version__", "connections", ]
+Usage:: from tortoise import Tortoise, run_async async def do_stuff(): await Tortoise.init( db_url='sqlite://db.sqlite3', models={'models': ['app.models']} ) ... run_async(do_stuff()) """ from tortoise.context import get_current_context async def main() -> None: try: await coro finally: ctx = get_current_context() if ctx is not None: await ctx.connections.close_all(discard=True) with from_thread.start_blocking_portal() as portal: portal.call(main) __version__ = "1.0.0" __all__ = [ "BackwardFKRelation", "BackwardOneToOneRelation", "Model", "ForeignKeyFieldInstance", "ManyToManyFieldInstance", "OneToOneFieldInstance", "Tortoise", "BaseDBAsyncClient", "TortoiseConfig", "__version__", "connections", ]